Supxr/qa-portfolio/Test-Cases/SauceDemo/README.md

 ## 👤 Tester Notes

-- All tests were performed on [browser info if you want to include it, e.g., Chrome 123, Windows 11].
+- All tests were performed on Version 137.0.7151.69 (Official Build) (64-bit).
 - No automation or API testing was used in this phase.
-- Bug reports available in the `/Bug-Reports` directory [if applicable].
+- Bug reports available in the `/Bug-Reports` directory.